segmentio/segment-docs/src/connections/destinations/catalog/actions-gwen-cloud/index.md

 5. Enter the following Basic Settings:

 - **Name**: A name to help you identify this destination in Segment.
-- **API Key**: Created under ["IAM & Billing" > "API Tokens"](https://app.gwenplatform.com/iam/api-token) in the GWEN Admin App
+- **API Key**: Created under ["IAM & Billing" > "API Tokens"](https://app.gwenplatform.com/iam/api-token){:target="_blank"} in the GWEN Admin App

-## Sending GWEN events
+## Send events to GWEN

 A GWEN event consists of two properties, a `type` and a `data` attribute.

-As per default, this destination maps the `type` of the event (track, identify etc.) to the `type` of the GWEN event being sent, and the entire `properties` object as the `data` attribute.
-This can be modified to further customize the possible events being sent to GWEN.
+By Default, this destination maps the Segment event type (for example, track or identify) to the `type` of the GWEN event being sent, and the Segment `properties` object to the GWEN `data` attribute.
+You can modify this configuration to futher customize the events you send to GWEN.

-You can read more about [Event Reporting here](https://app.gwenplatform.com/docs/event-reporting).
+You can read more about [Event Reporting here](https://app.gwenplatform.com/docs/event-reporting){:target="_blank"}.

 {% include components/actions-fields.html %}